jxkc/jxkc/README.md

-### Hi there, I'm Jack! 👋

-Kitchen Associate, JD Wetherspoons <br>
+# Jack Jefferson
-BCs Computing 3rd Year @ Abertay University
+## BCs Computing 3rd Year @ Abertay University
+### He/Him

+I partake in the Abertay Programming Society and Abertay Hacksoc. <br>
+I am largely invested in Systems Programming, Scripting and backend development. <br>

 <!--
 **jxkc/jxkc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.